Jackie Fabulous: Life and career

 Fabulous was born in The Bronx, New York, the daughter of a Jamaican immigrant family.
 She graduated from Trinity Law School.
-Her first comedy performance at the Hollywood Improv, in 2005.
+Her first comedy performance at the Hollywood Improv, was in 2005.
 She has been featured on the Arsenio Hall Show, Kevin Hart's LOL Network, Last Comic Standing, Gotham Comedy Live and more.
 In 2019, she entered the 14th season of the reality competition show America's Got Talent, finishing as a semi-finalist.
+Fabulous had a recurring role on the Showtime comedy series, Flatbush Misdemeanors.